How to create an infographic for free using Piktochart

 However, cute icons, bar charts, pie charts and waving box-men began to look a little repetitive, as infographics of all shapes and sizes began to flood the market.
 After a while, there were enough bars and pies to feed an army of waving box-men who were taking over the internet.

 Another problem was also raising its head.
-Digital agencies were building infographics just for the hell of it, not as the answer to specific content goals.
+Digital marketing agencies were building infographics just for the hell of it, not as the answer to specific content goals.
 They became a good disguise for useless info and fluff, and it was difficult to decipher between the juicy info and the ‘all brawn and no brains’ material.

 What is the future of infographics?